Disclaimer:

 Lower LVR Requirements

-Some lenders offer more favourable loan-to-value ratio requirements for new builds.
-While existing investment properties typically require a 35% deposit, new builds may qualify for lower deposit requirements, making it easier to enter the market or grow your portfolio.
+Some lenders offer more favourable loan-to-value ratio treatment for qualifying new builds.
+Existing investment properties usually require a larger deposit, while some new builds may qualify for lower deposit requirements.
+Confirm the current treatment with your lender before signing.

 New Building Benefits